electron/electronjs.org-old/data/blog/electron-9-0.md

 Changing this default improves the default security of Electron apps, so that apps will need to deliberately opt in to the insecure behaviour.
 Electron will depreciate the current default of `contextIsolation` in Electron 10.0, and change to the new default (`true`) in Electron 12.0.

 For more information on `contextIsolation`, how to enable it easily and it's security benefits please see our dedicated [Context Isolation Document](https://github.com/electron/electron/blob/master/docs/tutorial/context-isolation.md).

-### Remove the `nodeIntegration` flag (Starting in Electron 10)

-Historically, Electron has recommended that apps use `nodeIntegration: false` to prevent renderers from having access to Electron internals.
-Over time, it has become clear that this flag actually has negligible security impact and can easily be bypassed.
-This was the original motivation for adding the contextIsolation flag.

-We are now confident enough in the `contextIsolation` feature that we intend to remove the `nodeIntegration` flag and strongly recommend usage of `contextIsolation`.
-This flag will be deprecated the flag in Electron 10.0, and removed entirely in Electron 12.0.